 Israel Begins Invasion of Southern Lebanon

-The show begins with Beirut-based Ecuadorian journalist Esteban Carrillo joining the show to share his perspective on the latest out of Lebanon, including Israel's invasion.
+The show begins with Andrew Langer, host of the Andrew Langer Show discussing the takeaways from the vice presidential debate.

-Political consultant and VP of the Ronald Regan Club Robert Hornack later joins to discuss the upcoming VP candidate debate between JD Vance and Tim Walz.
+Then, international relations and security analyst Mark Sleboda discusses the significance of Russia's capture of Ugledar and the recent dismissal of Ukrainian defense minister deputies.

-The second hour starts with Iran-based journalist Ehsan Safarnejad discussing Iran's response to the assassination of Hezbollah leader Nasrallah and also delving into Israel's invasion of Southern Lebanon.
+The show closes with Lebanese journalist Marwa Osman joining the show to share her perspective on the latest out of Lebanon.
+She also discusses reports that the US privately encouraged Israel to escalate tensions in Lebanon.

 The views and opinions expressed in this program are those of the speakers and do not necessarily reflect the position of Sputnik.